|Updated: 6 January 2020.

 from our online store, we request certain personal data, including: Full Name, Mailing/Postal Address, Email Address, Phone Number(s), Employer, and Job Title.
 We may also ask for additional employment demographic information including industry sector, number of employees, and company income.
 When you submit a proposal to speak at a conference, we may also request biographical information as well as your history of speaking at other conferences.

 We use personal data you submit to us to complete transactions such as conference registrations, subscription fulfillment, or communication regarding requests to speak at a conference.
-We may share your personal data with sponsors of our conferences, premium content, and webinars, so that they may extend you offers of interest, in accordance with their own privacy policies.
+We may share your personal data with sponsors of our conferences, premium content, and webinars, so that they may extend you offers

 We may also include you in our email mailing lists.
 We will request your consent to send you email via these lists.
 We may use these mailing lists or your